microsoft/fast-react/packages/fast-tooling-react/README.md

 }
 ```

+### Automatic behavior

+By default the form will make attempts to provide valid data during the selection of options in the generated UI.
+One such case is when selecting from a `oneOf` dropdown.
+To override this and allow the form to be supplied with invalid data, set the `allowInvalidSelection` to `true`.

 ### Drag and drop

 Drag and drop is provided to the `Form` using the `react-dnd` package as well as the `HTML5Backend`.
 If you are using `react-dnd` somewhere else and need to implement the backend once, use the secondary export `BareForm`.